CartoDB/carto-workshop/README.md

   - [Arbolado](http://gobiernoabierto.valencia.es/en/resource/?ds=arbolado&id=4dbc28fc-48d8-42fd-89fc-936febb21624) at Valencia Open Data portal.
   - [Result](https://xurxosanz.carto.com/builder/7acddb98-2f58-11e7-8edb-0ecd1babdde5/embed)

-The idea of this exercise is to replicet the SF tree map using Valencia tree inventory from the city open data portal, so you create a map that allows to explore the different types of trees and their species, as well as the total number of trees.
+The idea of this exercise is to replicate the SF tree map using Valencia tree inventory from the city open data portal.
+You will create a map that allows users to explore the different types of trees and their species, as well as the total number of trees.
 See the following screenshot to get an idea of the final result you should achieve.

 ![](imgs/trees/trees.png)